SHASHANK-PRO-05/I_Will_Become_Data_Engineer/README.md

-# AllScala
+## AllScala
-Things you need to know in your language
+Things you need to know in your language to become a Data Engineer.

+#### Task List
+- Optimization Tools
+    - [ ] Learn how to write README.md